genvagula/unison-install-and-autostart-ubuntu-linux/README.md

 --------------
 ```

-## Create service to start it at the boot
+## Create service to start Unison at the boot

 `sudo nano /lib/systemd/system/unison.service`